chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

 <div class="aside">

-💡 Interaction testing with the play function is a fantastic way to test your UI components.
-It can do much more than we've seen here; we recommend reading the [official documentation](https://storybook.js.org/docs/writing-tests/interaction-testing) to learn more about it.
+💡 Component testing with the play function is a fantastic way to test your UI components.
+It can do much more than we've seen here; we recommend reading the [official documentation](https://storybook.js.org/docs/writing-tests/component-testing) to learn more about it.

 For an even deeper dive into testing, check out the [Testing Handbook](/ui-testing-handbook).
 It covers testing strategies used by scaled-front-end teams to supercharge your development workflow.